Cibor/Drop/README.md

 # rloop
-Roguelike game project for OOP course in Jagiellonian University
+Roguelike game project for OOP course in Jagiellonian University.
+Authors: Mikalai Navitski, Leonid Dorochko, Daniil Yurshevich.
+Each of us did the same amount od work.

 ## How to run
 You can run rloop.jar file from releases page with `java -jar rloop.jar'.
 You will need Java 17 installed.